WPSurfer.com

 Block Access to PHP files

-In case you have to let your users have access to some .php files , consider whitelisting the one they need and let Cloudflare block the rest of them.
+In case you have to let your users or a service have access to some .php files, consider whitelist the file.

 For example, If you want to get post comments, create a firewall rule to whitelist wp-comments-post.php